misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

 {% endcodeblock %}

 Run `kitchen verify` and `kitchen list` to re-run your test.
-You should see the same result as before - 0 failures:
+You should see the same result as before - `1 example, 0 failures`:

     $ kitchen verify
     $ kitchen list